Skip to main content

 3. Click Add app > Add custom SAML app

-On the "Google Identity Provider details" page, copy these values (you'll need them later):
+On the "Google Identity Provider details" page, copy the SSO URL, Entity ID, and download the Certificate.

 Step 3: Configure Service Provider Details